From Innovation to Impact: The Real Challenge for Biologicals

 One message came through clearly: innovation is no longer the limiting factor.

-The conference highlighted a diversity of technologies: microbials, peptides, phages, RNA-based products, and synthetic biology platforms.
+The conference highlighted a diversity of technologies: microbials, RNA, peptides, phages, and synthetic biology platforms.
 The industry is full of ideas, data, and promising results.

 Yet one comment captured the sentiment clearly.
 As Eva Hoo, General Manager at AgroPages, noted: